 Above and beyond these activities, educators can elect to do an additional exploration of research as it informs their practice.

-Now accepting registrations for fall 2022.
-Online sessions will take place on Zoom, and in person sessions will take place at 194 Dartmouth College Hwy, Lebanon, NH, 03766.
+Sample schedule.
+Online sessions are on Zoom, and in person sessions take place at 194 Dartmouth College Hwy, Lebanon, NH, 03766.

 - Wednesday, November 2nd, 9:00-3:00, Framework & Instructional Guidance, in person